-The abstract under consideration was prepared by Adolph Haak & Company, Abstracters, August 10, 1905, and a continuation thereto made by Adolph Haak & Company, Abstracters, on August 22, 1923, and pertains to the following premises:
+The abstract under consideration was prepared by Adolph Haak & Co., Abstracters, August 10, 1905, a continuation thereto on August 22, 1913, and a further continuation on August 22, 1923, both made by Adolph Haak & Co., Abstracters, and pertains to the following premises:

-The south half of Lot 126 of Hamilton's Second Garden Addition to the city of Columbus, Ohio, as the same is numbered and delineated on the recorded plat thereof, recorded in Plat Book 7, page 186, Recorder's Office, Franklin County, Ohio, saving and excepting therefrom twelve feet off the west end thereof, reserved for the purpose of an alley.
+Lot 107 of Hamilton's Second Garden Addition to the city of Columbus.
+Ohio, as the same is numbered and delineated on the recorded plat thereof, recorded in Plat Book 7, page 186, Recorder's Office, Franklin County, Ohio, saving and excepting therefrom twelve feet off the rear end thereof reserved for the purpose of an alley.